dominicbraam/plex-kg/README.md

 - If it's saying unauthorized, use curl's -u parameter: `curl -u user:pw ...`
 - If you get an error saying that the URL doesn't support POST requests, ensure that the dataset name is correct.

+> [!NOTE]
+> If you'd like to see the queries being run in the project, you can find them in `./rdf/queries/`.

 ## Limitations